Leader-board/OA-and-Interviews/Application experiences/2023-24/Rokos Capital Management/2024 Quant Graduate Programme.md

 ### Notification of failure

-The interview was set up as a two-stage process - the last two non-technical interviews would happen only if you got through the first three technical interviews.
+The finals were set up as a two-stage process - the last two non-technical interviews would happen only if you got through the first three technical interviews.
 And predictably, that did not happen:

 <blockquote>
 Hi Leader